-Christopher Mark Jones’ long musical itinerary includes busking in Paris, the English folk club circuit, tours of Denmark and Holland, the Bristol and Rotterdam festivals, BBC and Capitol radio appearances in London, electiric clubs in Boston and showcase clubs, house concerts and coffeehouses in Pittsburgh.
-His 1978 album for Transatlantic was No More Range to Roam, released in five countries and distributed in the U.S. by Rounder.
+Christopher Mark Jones’ musical itinerary includes busking in Paris, the English folk club circuit, tours of Denmark and Holland, the Bristol and Rotterdam festivals, BBC and Capitol radio appearances in London, electric clubs in Boston and showcase clubs, house concerts and coffeehouses throughout the Eastern U.S. His 1978 album for Transatlantic No More Range to Roam was released in five countries and distributed in the U.S. by Rounder.
 After forays into rock, jazz and swing, and time off to raise two sons, 2010’s Heartland Variations marked a return to the soulful country and blues-inflected Americana narratives of the first recording.
-The dozen new songs of Suburban 2-Step were released in April, 2012 and have found favor with folk DJs nationally and internationally.
+The dozen new songs of Suburban 2-Step were released in April of 2012 and found favor with folk DJs both nationally and internationally.
+His fourth album, Atlantica, was released in the Spring of of 2014 and reflects an expanded narrative palette including both urban and international themes.

 "[Christopher] who sings in a rich voice that's just slightly rough around the edges, launched his own personal folk-blues revival with 2010's "Heartland Variations" and now a homespun-sounding new album he's called "Suburban 2-Step."
 The carefully crafted lyrics delve into small-town life ("Home at Last"), mature love ("High"), loneliness ("Mrs. Pennington"), travel ("Montreal Again," "Drivin' "), first-world problems ("Suburban 2-Step") and the larger society ("Numbers"). - Scott Mervis, Pittsburgh Post-Gazette. read full article...